twonoise/mightymic/README.md

 * DNR: Dynamic Noise Reduction (Analog noise gate).
 * THD: Total harmonic distortion, most often due to non-linearity.
 Sum of all IMDx.
 * IMD: Intermodulation distortion.
 Most important is IMD3 part, because it falls to in-band.
+* DAW: Digital audio workstation, in our case it is realtime DSP chain.
 * TBD: To be displayed.
 * WIP: Work in progress.